tonton-golio/computational_physics/assets/continuum_mechanics/text/fem.md

 It is based on reformulations of the differential equation that remove the problems of restrictive differentiability requirements.

+## __Minimum potential energy principle
+The weak problem is known as a variational problem, which is related to that of determning U such that the potential energy function W(u) is minimized

+$$
+W(u)=1/2 \int \epsilon (u) : \sigma(\epsilon(u))dV - \int f \cdot u dV
+$$

+If u mnimizes W(u) then any variation of u should lead to larger W(u)

+Instead of varying a scalar, we vary a functino to minize a scalar.

+Because of linearity, the change in some parameter of the function, will cause a linear change in the function W, ie. the original term plus additional terms.

+By doing the math, we see that the variation look like a derivative, but for a functional.
+That means that we can employ similar methods as when minimizing ordinary function. ie. setting the functional derivative to zero and solve.
+That found function is the true minimizer of the energy.

 **For the practical implementation of the finite element modelling, including choice of basisfunction $\phi_i$ and determining $a_i$ using the fenics python package, see the Finite Element Modelling Illustrator and Useful Python Packages topics.**